SimplexCC/sell-docs/source/includes/reference/_get-quote-lq.md

 }
 ```

-> The end-user wishes to buy 0.5 BTC from you and wishes to know how many USD they need for that:
+> The end-user wishes to buy 0.5 BTC and wishes to know how many USD they need to sell for that:

 ```json
 {